-- The amount you receive (discussed later), minus - Your adjusted basis in the property at the time of the casualty or theft.
+- The amount you receive (discussed next), minus - Your adjusted basis in the property at the time of the casualty or theft.
+See Adjusted Basis, earlier, for information on adjusted basis.

 Even if the decrease in FMV of your property is smaller than the adjusted basis of your property, use your adjusted basis to figure the gain.